solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 #### iOS Safari Web Extension

 iOS users can request wallet signing in the iOS Safari browser through the use of a Solana wallet with a [_Safari Web Extension_](https://developer.apple.com/documentation/safariservices/safari_web_extensions).
 A Safari Web Extension allows a web page to communicate with an installed iOS wallet app and securely receive signing from that iOS wallet app.
 The wallet can present their own custom approval UI all within the Safari browser.
-An example of this is [Glow iOS wallet](https://glow.app/).
+An example of this is the [Glow iOS wallet](https://glow.app/).
 The Glow app is a native iOS wallet that also provides a Safari Web Extension for wallet signing while browsing Safari.

 As a dApp, no additional implementation work needs to be done to be compatible with a Safari Web Extension.
 They work just like the typical desktop Chrome extension wallet and will be detected by the standard Solana wallet adapter libraries.